Add you model/service to the DEEP marketplace¶

 This is the file that runs the Jenkins pipeline.
 You can copy this Jenkinsfile example replacing the repo names with your own Docker repo name.

 This file contains the information that is going to be displayed in the Marketplace.
-You can build your own starting from this metadata.json example
+You can build your own starting from this metadata.json example This metadata will be validated during integration tests when the PR is accepted but you can manually validate the metadata beforehand by running:

 Making the Pull Request¶